by Paul St. John

 California, USA

 In July 2003, I hit what I thought was my lowest point.
 I hadn’t been able to find a good-paying job in the film industry for many months, and finally had to settle for a costume warehouse job with a weekly take-home check of $547.39.
-If I had only myself to support, I could manage — but I have a wife, five children and two mortgages.
+If I had only myself to support, I could manage — but I had a wife, five children, and two mortgages.

-We had maxed out our credit cards buying groceries and gas, spent our savings, even used our children’s savings accounts — and were still two months behind on our first mortgage and one on our second.
-I admit thinking that if I died, at least the insurance money would pay off our debts.
+We had maxed out our credit cards buying groceries and gas, spent our savings, and even used our children’s savings accounts, and were still two months behind on our first mortgage and one on our second.
+I admit to thinking that if I died, at least the insurance money would pay off our debts.

-We had eaten the last of our pasta and rice, and cooked the last meat from the freezer.
-Except for a couple cans of corned beef and a few eggs, we had no food.
-With my third paycheck I planned to buy a 50-pound bag of rice and some eggs to get us by for a while.
-If I could save $500 a week, I’d be able to pay at least one month of the first mortgage.
+We had eaten the last of our pasta and rice and cooked the last meat from the freezer.
+Except for a couple of cans of corned beef and a few eggs, we had no food.
+With my third paycheck, I planned to buy a 50-pound bag of rice and some eggs to get us by for a while.
+If I could save $500 a week, I’d be able to pay one month of the first mortgage.

 An hour after I got that paycheck, my wife called to say our water had been turned off.
 I called the Water Department asking to pay $50 a week until the full amount was paid.
 They said no. We had to pay the full amount plus a $50 reconnect fee.
-Now my paycheck was just over $200.
+After that, I had just over $200 from that paycheck.

 “I can’t accept this,” I thought.
 “I’ve never even met Rob.”
-Yet I knew that I couldn’t return the money.
-You see, Rob and Tess are having a hard time also.
-The film industry is in a depression, and Rob is only able to find work about five days a month.
-Even so, they opened their hearts and wallet to us.
+Moreover, I knew that Rob and Tess were having a hard time also.
+The film industry was in a depression, and Rob was only working about five days a month.
+Even so, he opened his heart and wallet to us.

-Between my tax rebate, my paycheck and Rob’s gift, I was able to pay another month of the mortgage.
-I don’t know what will happen next, but I’ll try to do what Tess advised and keep believing.
+Between my tax rebate, my paycheck, and Rob’s gift, I was able to pay another month of the mortgage.
+I didn’t know what would happen next, but I vowed to do what Tess advised and keep believing.

 Thank you, Rob and Tess.
-You are shining beacons of kindness.
+You were shining beacons of kindness.

 I understand the desperation.
 I understand helping even when it is hard.
 I have been both places.
 Being able to help is one of the greatest blessings in life.
 Thank you for sharing this story.